1 John 4:1

 “Because he loves me” is the answer to nearly every question you might have about God.
 Why did he make me?
 Why does he care?
 Why has he forgiven all my sins?
 Why is the universe so big?
 Why does he accept me?
 Why is he leading me this way?
 Why did he make butterflies?
 Why do we have the Bible?
 Why did he send Jesus?

-(b) God has sent His only begotten Son; see John 3:16.
+(b) God has sent His only begotten Son; see entry for John 3:16.

-(c) So that we might live through Him.
+(d) So that we might live through Him.
 God sent his Son to bring us into fellowship with him (1 John 1:3).
 Elsewhere John says that Jesus came to take away sins (1 John 3:5) and to destroy the works of the devil (1 John 3:8).
-But these actions were incidental to God’s ultimate purpose of loving us into his family.
+But these actions were incidental to God’s ultimate purpose.
+Jesus came to reveal the love of our heavenly Father and to love us into his family.
+See entry for John 17:26.

 1 John 4:10